walkerstack/Sluice/README.md

 ## Pipeline

-The pipeline system lets you chain agents together using pub/sub topics.
-When an agent finishes a task, haiflow automatically emits its output to configured topics.
+The pipeline system chains agents together using pub/sub topics.
+When an agent finishes a task, its output is emitted to configured topics.
 Other agents subscribed to those topics receive the output as their next prompt.

 ### How it works

 1. Agent finishes a task → `/hooks/stop` fires
-2. Haiflow checks if the session has emitter topics in `pipeline.json`
+2. The server checks whether the session has emitter topics in `pipeline.json`
 3. Output is published to those topics (persisted in Redis with delivery tracking)
 4. Subscriber agents receive the message, rendered through their prompt template
 5. If a subscriber is busy, the message queues up and drains automatically

 ### Setup

-1. **Create `pipeline.json`** in your `HAIFLOW_DATA_DIR` (default `/tmp/haiflow`):
+**1. Create `pipeline.json`** in your `HAIFLOW_DATA_DIR` (default `/tmp/haiflow`):

 ```json
 {